ashishch164/DTU-SE-Subjects-work/Empirical Software Engineering/README.md

-This folder contains all the lab experiments and project of Empirical Software Engineering(SE-404) subject.
+This folder contains all the lab experiments and MTE project of Empirical Software Engineering(SE-404) subject.